Shravani703/Shravani703/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a graduate student at UW, doing masters in analytics.

-An english literature undergrad turned data science post grad, I'm a bit of an acadmeic nomad with an ardent love for math and humanities alike.
-I love telling stories that matter, backed by fact and evidence, and was luckily enough to turn this passion into fruition at the United Nations and later, a social impact consulting firm.
+An english literature undergrad turned data science post grad, I'm a bit of an academic nomad with an ardent love for math and humanities alike.
+I love telling stories that matter, backed by fact and evidence, and was luckily enough to turn this passion into fruition at the United Nations and later, at India Data Insights (https://indiadatainsights.com).

+I strive to work at the intersection of data science for social good, specifically in gender and public health.